fahmeddd/EDD-VS-LDF/README.md

 Assignment:
 Design, implement, and run an experiment which as input takes the following
-parameters: a set of up to 20 tasks each with a computation time (Ci) and deadline (di).
+parameters: a set of up to 20 tasks each with a computation time (ci) and deadline (di).

 * The experiment should test, likely through repeated experiments of different deadline